 Treatment is not meant to last only 30 days or fewer.
 Effective treatment with long-lasting results, namely lifetime recovery, is best in three months or more intervals.

-Thirty days is just enough time to stabilize and learn some recovery tools.
+Thirty days is just enough time to stabilize and learn recovery tools.
 Aftercare recovery meetings provide an ample opportunity for healing.

-Indeed, in addition to providing the support necessary to facilitate your continued recovery from addiction and mental health issues, the Harmony Place Addiction Aftercare Program offers vocational counseling, drug and alcohol rehab, and guidance to assist you on your journey toward a meaningful and productive life.
+In addition to providing the support necessary to facilitate your continued recovery from addiction and mental health issues, the Harmony Place Addiction Aftercare Program offers vocational counseling, drug and alcohol rehab, and guidance to assist you on your journey toward a meaningful and productive life.

 Our vocational rehab counselor will work with you through career testing and counseling to identify your skills and goals.
 You will have assistance in creating a resume and filling out job applications, or we can help you look into educational opportunities.